ubirch/load-tests-sim/README.md

 # load-tests-sim

+## Purpose

-The purpose of this project is to create/assemble the basic tools to be able to test the Niomon-Eventlog loop
+The purpose of this project is to create/assemble the basic tools to be able to test the Niomon-Eventlog loop.

+## Workflow

 The following image provides a suggested workflow for the load-test tools created.

 ![Load Test Workflow](https://raw.githubusercontent.com/ubirch/load-tests-sim/master/images/load-tests-wf.png "Load Test Workflow")

+## Components

 The project is comprised of two kinds of groups:

-1. The Data Generation
-2. The Simulations
+1. Device Generator: A tool that allows to creates one or more devices.

+* **com.ubirch.DeviceGenerator**

+2. Key Registration: A tool that allows to register the public keys of the devices.
+The keys are automatically created with the device generation.

+* **com.ubirch.KeyRegistration**

+3. The Data Generation: A tool that allows to generate the data packages for the devices that were created.

+* **com.ubirch.DataGenerator**

+4. The Simulations: A collection of Gatling Simulations that allow to simulate/test the sending of the data package based on different configuration values.

+* **SendUPPAtOnceUserSimulation**: It is a simulation that injects a fixed number of users all at once.
+* **SendUPPConstantUsersWithThrottleSimulation**: It is a simulation that sets a constant number of users to be inserted during a fixed period of time.
+Additionally, the throughput is possible to be configured.
+* **SendUPPRampUsersSimulation**: It is a simulation that injects a growing number of users over a period of time.

+## How to run the workflow.

 The general workflow is:

-1. Create and register your device on Cumulocity.
+1. Create and register your device(s) on Cumulocity.

 Follow the instructions here <https://github.com/ubirch/ubirch-client-java> and here <https://github.com/ubirch/ubirch-client-java/blob/master/HOWTO.md>